tshepang/blog/content/misc/blogging with Pelican.rst

   which is before `I started using liquidluck`_, a competing tool.

-`Pelican`_ is a static blog generator.
-What it does is build files (with `Markdown`_ or `reStructuredText`_ markup) from some specific directory, and spits out html into another directory.
-The resulting site is complete with an index (Archives view), tags, categories, and pages.
-The next step is to upload the site to some host, which in my case is `GitHub Pages`_.
+`Pelican`_ is a static blog generator;
+it converts marked-up text files to html
+(Pelican supports `Markdown`_ and `reStructuredText`_).
+The resulting site is complete with an index (Archives view), Tags, Categories, and Pages (for non-bloggy stuff like a CV or About Me file).

 As for my blog, its tree structure looks like this::